Lanceback/Lanceback/README.md

 Hello, I go by Lanceback on GitHub.
-I'm a novice hobbyist web and game developer with a job that also includes web development occasionally.
+I'm a novice web developer, novice game developer, a low level IT worker, a pretty good drone pilot, a recent robotics enthusiast, and a wannabe hacker with a job that also includes web development occasionally.

 My current projects include: